winglang/wing/docs/06-contributors/999-rfcs/2819-stdlib.md

 File APIs are phase-independent and at the moment are all implemented using the "sync" node.js `fs` APIs.
 In the future we might separate preflight/inflight versions and the inflight versions will be async.

+All file paths must be POSIX file paths (`/` instead of `\`) and will be normalized to the target platform if running on Windows.

 ```js
 preflight inflight readFile(path: str): str;
 preflight inflight tryReadFile(path: str): str?; // nil if not found